francheska-vicente/datapre-project/README.md

 Thus, these datasets only include data for the **regions of the Philippines** and **Philippines** as a whole.
 The years differ for some of the columns, but the total range is from **2000 to 2021**.

 ## Data Dictionary
 The Data Dictionary or the Codebook of this dataset can be accessed through this [link](https://drive.google.com/file/d/1pY9zVrpjaDBiMtpuLTfnfFpRkH9BTreB/view?usp=sharing).

+This contains the **data collection methodology** and the **coding rules** for this open-source dataset.
+This includes a description of each variable used in this dataset as well as a brief explanation of how each source dataset was pre-processed.
+In addition, the Sustainable Development Goals are briefly discussed in this document.

 ## How to set up and run the project locally through JupyterNotebook or JupyterLab
 1. Extract the folder from the zipped file that you can download through this DownGit [link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/francheska-vicente/datapre-project).